Makarkinia: M. kerneri

 The overall size of the M. kerneri hindwing is smaller than M. adamsi, being 78 mm and estimated between 100–120 mm in full length.
-The costal vein starts fairly thick in the basal section of the wing and tapers down as it progresses towards the wing tip.
-The subcostal veinlets below the costa curve towards the wing tip and are fairly widely spaced.
+The costal vein starts fairly thick in the basal section of the wing and tapers down as it progresses toward the wing tip.
+The subcostal veinlets below the costa curve toward the wing tip and are fairly widely spaced.
 Between the major veins on most of the wing are many densely spaced crossveins, with the exception of between the veins at the wings tip end.
 The wing is covered in a coating of setae, very thick on the outer margins and major veins.
 On the thin veins running lengthwise along the wing and the crossveins the setae are thinner, arranged into three rows on the veins.
 The wing membrane has a coating of setae that thins out approaching the wing tip.
 The color pattering consists of a notable eye-spot that is 11 mm in diameter, several darker longitudinal stripes and darkening of the costal area.